-When I want to add a Docker sensor to my PRTG server, PRTG asks me to provide a private key and a certificate to access my Docker instance.
+When I want to add a Docker sensor to PRTG, PRTG asks me to provide a private key and a certificate to access my Docker instance.
 Where can I get these Docker credentials?
 How do I create a Docker certificate and private key?

 Generating Docker certificate and private key for PRTG

-If you add the Docker Container Status sensor (available as of PRTG version 15.4.22) to PRTG, you need to provide a Private Key and a Certificate to request monitoring data from Docker.
+If you add the Docker Container Status sensor (available as of PRTG 15.4.22), you need to provide a Private Key and a Certificate to request monitoring data from Docker.
 This approach ensures a secure connection from PRTG to Docker, authenticated by a certificate signed by a trusted certificate authority (CA).

 So before you add the sensor, create a certificate and keys with OpenSSL.
 See How can I use a trusted SSL certificate with the PRTG web interface? for how to install OpenSSL.
 Of course, if you already have Docker certificates available, you can use one of these.

 Find detailed instructions on how to create Docker certificates and keys in the Docker documentation: Protect the Docker daemon socket.

 Steps to take

 In general, you need to follow these steps:

 - Generate the CA private and public keys using OpenSSL.

 - Create the server key and certificate signing request (CSR).

 - Ensure that the Common Name matches the hostname used to connect to Docker.

 - Sign the public key with the CA.

 - Configure the Docker daemon to accept connections from clients that provide a trusted certificate from your CA, for example:

 $ dockerd -H tcp://0.0.0.0:2376 -H fd:// --tlsverify=true --tlscacert=ca.pem --tlscert=cert.pem --tlskey=key.pem $other_args

 - -H tcp:0.0.0.0:2376 makes the Docker API available for all external IP addresses on port 2376.
-This is the port number you have to provide in section Docker Credentials of the sensor settings.
+This is the port number that you must provide in section Docker Credentials of the sensor settings.

 - -H fd:// makes the API locally available to get the Docker commands to work on the console.

-- --tlsverify=true defines that the access is SSL encrypted and that any connecting client has to authenticate.
+- --tlsverify=true defines that the access is SSL encrypted and that any connecting client must authenticate.

 - The certificates and keys (ending with .pem) are used for the authentication of the sensor.